 Among the many iOS 13 improvements and updates, Books app has its own fair share.
 For eBook readers, Apple provides a neat and clean interface on its default Books app, which inspires users to read more.
 And in its efforts, Apple allows you to set reading goals in Books app on iPhone and iPad.
 Avid readers set their targets of reading pages every day, and this iOS 13 feature will undoubtedly help them set book reading goals on iPhone and iPad.
 Let’s jump on to the process.

-- How to Set Reading Goals in Apple Books in iOS 13
+- How to Set Reading Goals in Apple Books on iPhone

 - How to Set Up Yearly Reading Goals in Books App on iPhone or iPad